One of the funniest critiques I hear lobbed against Christians is that we “believe in fairy tales”.

 And one day He will return to judge of every person and every action, and whether we truly used our time to serve Him and help others…or just help ourselves.
 That’s not called “karma”, by the way.
 It’s “sowing and reaping”, as in “you will reap what you sow”.

-He is beyond “magic” – He is miraculous.
+By the way, He is beyond the “magic” of all your inanimate talismans – He is miraculous.

 I hope you’ll stop believing in the fancies of your own imagination, and trust in the only One who really can make all dreams come true.

-It’s time to grow up…from childhood to adulthood…from fantasy to reality…from darkness into the light.
+It’s time to grow up now, my friend…from childhood to adulthood…from fantasy to reality…from darkness into the light.

-It’s time to stop believing in me, and start believing in Him.
+It’s time to stop believing in yourself, and start believing in Him.